*Home > Background, including Surveillance comment

 You may recite 'first come, first served' but that's misleading and semantically incorrect.
 It's 'first come, exclusively served'.
 Citing 'first come' doesn't mitigate the damage to all those who are not served.

-You may claim 'that's how the Internet works' but demonstrates how it doesn't.
+You may claim 'that's how the Internet works' but demonstrates how it doesn't work.
 You don't dismiss ransomware injections that take down the East Coast fuel supply as an example of 'how the Internet works'.

 Remember, the Internet once 'worked' only when domain names were written in letter/digit/hyphen ASCII.
 Why should everyone in the world be required to speak a subset of American English.